OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

 categories are ranked by the additive metric, with deterministic tie ordering.
 Small, remaining and unclassified categories contribute only to `other`.
 Grouping reduces published detail but is **not a formal anonymity guarantee**.
-No city, path, referrer URL, user identifier, raw response or cross-dimensional report is published.
+No city, arbitrary path, referrer URL, user identifier, raw response or cross-dimensional report is published.
+Named page routes use the same whole-period active-user threshold.
+Their grouped row is labeled **Other public pages**; unknown visitor paths are excluded entirely.

 Shares are display-only and use each panel's own returned additive `total`, including `other`, not distinct users or the headline denominator.
 Rounded